30 Poems to Teach Using The Big Six

 The Big Six is a tool that I developed in graduate school to help teachers take a consistent, rigorous, and focused approach to teaching poetry analysis.
 When teaching poetry, the goal for teachers is simple: GET OUT OF THE WAY.
 The worst damage we can do as teachers is setting the stage for teacher-led and teacher-dictated conversations about poems, what they mean, and how they should be interpreted.
 Yes, there are ways that students can veer of into wildly off-base territory, but for the most part, if the can be anchored by a few key concepts, most students are more than capable of discussing and thinking their way through a poem.

 The Big Six components are meant to be entry points, or doors, into analyzing a poem: students can enter from any place they choose or feel most comfortable.
-Let’s stay your students just read the above poem by Ada Limon.
+Let’s stay your students just read a poem by Ada Limon.
 One student might be curious about the title’s relevance and impact on the rest of the poem, another student might be laser-focused on the use of color imagery, and yet another student might have picked up on some of the themes suggested in the subtext of the piece.
 Now, those three students have three different places to start: title, tools, and theme.

 TEACHING WITH THE BIG SIX